garden-io/garden/docs/examples/simple-project.md

 # Simple Project

 In this guide, we'll walk you through configuring a simple project to run on the Garden framework.
-We're going to assume that you already have a running [installation of Garden](../introduction/getting-started.md).
+The project will consist of two Dockerized web services that communicate with one another, along with unit and integration tests.

 In what follows you'll learn how to: